Last updated on August 29th, 2022 at 12:43 pm

 - Select the applicable challan as “TDS on Sale of Property”.

-- Fill the complete form as applicable.
+- Fill up the complete form as applicable.
 (User should be ready with the following information while filling the form 26QB :

 – PAN details of the seller & buyer